Norway

 Seasonal change shapes everyday life and travel across Norway more than many visitors expect.
 These guides explore how light, climate, weather and travel conditions change throughout the year across different parts of the country.

-The northern lights are one of the main reasons many travellers visit Norway during winter, but seeing them depends on far more than simply choosing one famous destination.
 This guide explains when the aurora is visible in Norway, which regions generally offer the strongest conditions and what travellers should realistically expect from a northern lights trip through Arctic Norway.

-Winter travel in Norway varies widely depending on region, landscape and purpose.
 This guide explains when to travel, where to go, and what to expect from Arctic destinations, mountain regions, coastal routes and winter city life.

 Norwegian Coastal Cruises